網頁圖片

 ePub 版

 S. B. No. 219.
-A bill to authorize the board of supervisors of Rockingham county to acquire rock quarries; which was taken up and referred to the Committee on County, City and Town Organization.
+A bill to authorize the board of supervisors of Rockingham county to acquire rock quarries; which was taken up and referred to the Committee on County, City and Town Organi

 S. B. No. 220.
 A bill to make and declare the county courthouse building and the lot appurtenant thereto, located in Harrisonburg, a part of Central magisterial district in Rockingham county, for certain purposes; which was taken up and referred to the Committee on County, City and Town Organization.

 S. B. No. 221.
-A bill to enact and re-enact sections 2, 5, 6, 19 and 21 of an act entitled an act to amend and re-enact an act entitled an act providing for the making, changing and working of roads in the county of Rockingham, approved March 2, 1888, as amended by an act of the General Assembly approved March 5, 1890, as further amended by an act of the General Assembly approved Febru ary 25, 1892, as further amended by an act of the General Assembly approved March 2, 1894, and as further amended by an act of the General Assembly approved February 26, 1896, approved March 15, 1904, as further amended by an act approved March 10, 1910, approved March 20, 1916: which was taken up and referred to the Committee on County, City and Town Organization.
+A bill to enact and re-enact sections 2, 5, 6, 19 and 21 of an act entitled an act to amend and re-enact an act entitled an act providing for the making, changing and working of roads in the county of Rockingham, approved March 2, 1888, as amended by an act of the General Assembly approved March 5, 1890, as further amended by an act of the General Assembly approved February 25, 1892, as further amended by an act of the General Assembly approved March 2, 1894, and as further amended by an act of the General Assembly approved February 26, 1896, approved March 15, 1904, as further amended by an act approved March 10, 1910, approved March 20, 1916: which was taken up and referred to the Committee on County, City and Town Organization.

 MESSRS.
 RISON and DAVIS, by leave, presented

 S. B. No. 258.
-A bill to authorize and empower boards of supervisors to remit certain clauses of local taxes upon certain steam railways operating at a loss; which was taken up and referred to the Committee on Finance.
+A hill to authorize and empower boards of supervisors to remit certain clauses of local taxes upon certain steam railways operating at a loss; which was taken up and referred to the Committee on Finance.

 MR. BARHAM. by leave, presented

 S B. No. 259.
-A bill to repeal section 5, chapter 67, of an act of Assembly of 1916, approved February 26, 1916, entitled an act to appropriate the sum of $25,000.00 for the proper administration of the affairs of that part of Bland magisterial district, Prince George county, Virginia, known as Hopewell and its suburbs, to prescribe the method whereby the said appropriations shall be expended, and to provide for the payment thereof to the State treasury; and to relieve the city of Hopewell of the payment of the said sum of $25,000.00 into the State treasury; which was taken up and referred to the Committee on Finance.
+A bill to repeal section 5, chapter 67, of an act of Assembly of 1916, approved February 26, 1916, entitled an act to appropriate the sum of $25.000.00 for the proper administration of the affairs of that part of Bland magisterial district, Prince George county, Virginia, known as Hopewell and its suburbs, to prescribe the method whereby the said appropriations shall be expended, and to provide for the payment thereof to the State treasury; and to relieve the city of Hopewell of the payment of the said sum of $25,000.00 into the State treasury; which was taken up and referred to the Committee on Finance.

 MR. BOWERS (by request), by leave, presented